Menu

 Q: What's a skill or talent that you'd love to master?

 A: Sewing.
-My paternal grandmother sewed when I was growing up and I would love to learn to sew again.
+My paternal grandmother sewed when I was growing up.
 She made several outfits for me and my favorite one was my apple pant suit (I think I was around 7 years old.)
-I guess I would also need to get a sewing machine!

 Q: What's your favorite thing to do to in your free time?